Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Lunar regolith searches

 In the deep-sea Fe-Mn crust, the relative abundance of \pu244 reported by~\cite{Wallner2021} is $\pu244/\fe60 \sim 5 \times 10^{-5}$.
 Since it is expected that uptake on the lunar surface is as efficient as in the deep-sea case, if not more, we anticipate sample sizes of similar mass ($\sim 10~\rm g$) would be needed to discover a \pu244 signal.

 For other, lighter {\em r}-process radioisotopes, the lunar regolith will contain a cosmogenic background that we must understand.
-Here we recommend the strategy that has successfully identified supernova \fe60 in lunar regolith in the presence of a cosmic-ray background \citep{Fimiani2016}, as discussed in Materials and Methods.
+Here we recommend the strategy that has successfully identified SN \fe60 in lunar regolith in the presence of a cosmic-ray background \citep{Fimiani2016}, as discussed in Appendix~\ref{subsec:distinguish}.
 A radioisotope $i$ with a potential astrophysical signal will also have a cosmogenic component, so regolith abundances will sum the two, so we write the number per unit mass as $y_{\rm i}^{\rm obs} = y_i^\star + y_i^{\rm cr}$.
 The cosmogenic background in each part of the sample will depend on the cosmic-ray flux $\Phi$ and the local target abundance: $y_i^{\rm cr} \propto \Phi y_{{\rm target}|i}$, where cosmic rays produce our species via ${\rm CR}+{\rm target} \rightarrow i$.
 The target abundance is directly observable in the return sample, but cosmic-ray flux is not.
 To infer the local cosmic-ray exposure reliably requires the measurement of a radioisotope species $j$ that is dominated by cosmic-ray production.
-This approach was used to measure supernova-produced \fe60 in the lunar regolith by also measuring \mn53 \cite{Fimiani2016}.
-Such a two-radioisotope ``dyadic'' approach \cite{Koll2022} is elaborated in Materials and Methods, which shows that a plot of the ratio $y_i^{\rm obs}/y_j^{\rm obs}$ as a function of the ratio of cosmic-ray targets $y_{{\rm target}|i}/y_{{\rm target}|j}$ falls on a line if species $i$ is cosmogenic only, while excursions above this line would indicate the presence of an additional extrasolar component.
+This approach was used to measure SN-produced \fe60 in the lunar regolith by also measuring \mn53 \citep{Fimiani2016}.
+Such a two-radioisotope ``dyadic'' approach \citep{Koll2022} is elaborated in Appendix~\ref{subsec:distinguish}, which shows that a plot of the ratio $y_i^{\rm obs}/y_j^{\rm obs}$ as a function of the ratio of cosmic-ray targets $y_{{\rm target}|i}/y_{{\rm target}|j}$ falls on a line if species $i$ is cosmogenic only, while excursions above this line would indicate the presence of an additional extrasolar component.

-While the {\em r}-process actinide radioisotopes \pu244 and \cm247 will not have an appreciable cosmic-ray background, a substantial background will exist for \u236 and \np237 which can be created from lunar \u235.
+While the {\em r}-process actinide radioisotopes \pu244 and \cm247 will not have an appreciable cosmic-ray background, a substantial background will exist for \u236 and \np237, which can be created from lunar \u235.
 Cosmogenic production will also be an issue for all of the lighter species we consider.
 Of the lighter species, \zr93, \pd107, and \cs135 have abundant cosmogenic target nuclei in the regolith, which leads to prohibitively large backgrounds.
 We therefore focus on \i129 and \hf182 where the background is smaller.